 - (1) Each student identified as an English Language Learner (ELL) shall continue to receive appropriate instruction until such time as the student is reclassified as English proficient and exited from the English for Speakers of Other Languages (ESOL) Program.
 English proficiency shall be determined by assessing the student utilizing the statewide English Language Proficiency Assessment and Florida Standards Assessment in English Language Arts (FSA in ELA) or Florida Standards Alternate Assessment (FSAA), or by ELL Committee determination, in accordance with this rule. - (2) Standards for Student Exit from the ESOL Program. - (a) An ELL shall be determined English language proficient and exited from the ESOL program upon obtaining: - 1.
 Scores of "Proficient" at the applicable grade level on each statewide English Language Proficiency Assessment subtest administered annually pursuant to Rule 6A-6.09021, F.A.C.; and, - 2.
-Scores on applicable statewide assessment in ELA/Reading or statewide alternate assessment FSA in ELA or FSAA, as follows: - a.
+Scores on applicable statewide assessment in ELA/Reading or statewide alternate assessment as follows: - a.
 For students in grades K-2, the statewide English Language Proficiency Assessment is the only assessment required; - b.
-For students in grades 3-9, earning a passing score on the grade level ELA/Reading assessment, in accordance with the scores specified in Rule 6A-1.094222, F.A.C., or the statewide alternate assessment, pursuant to Rule 6A-1.09430; or standardized assessment in ELA or the FSAA, pursuant to Rule 6A-1.09430, F.A.C.; or - c.
-For students in grades 10-12, a score on the grade 10 statewide ELA/Reading assessment or a passing score on the grade 10 ELA/Reading assessment (2014-2015), 10th-grade standardized assessment in ELA, or a score on the FSAA, pursuant to Rule 6A-1.09430, F.A.C., or, for eligible students, a passing score on the statewide alternate ELA assessment, pursuant to Rule 6A-1.09430, F.A.C., or a score on the 10th grade standardized assessment in ELA, pursuant to Rule 6A-1.0942, F.A.C., sufficient to meet applicable graduation requirements.
+For students in grades 3-9, earning a passing score on the grade level ELA/Reading assessment, in accordance with the scores specified in Rule 6A-1.094222, F.A.C., or the statewide alternate assessment, pursuant to Rule 6A-1.09430; or - c.
+For students in grades 10-12, a score on the grade 10 statewide ELA/Reading assessment or a passing score on the grade 10 ELA/Reading assessment (2014-2015), pursuant to Rule 6A-1.09430, F.A.C., or, for eligible students, a passing score on the statewide alternate ELA assessment, pursuant to Rule 6A-1.09430, F.A.C, sufficient to meet applicable graduation requirements.
 Students may also meet the applicable graduation requirement by earning an equivalent concordant score pursuant to Rule 6A-109422, F.A.
-C., or an equivalent concordant score pursuant to Section 1008.22, F.S.
+C.